EmQM17 – Towards Ontology of Quantum Mechanics and the Conscious Agent26/10 – 28/10/2017, University of London, Senate House, Beveridge Hall Related

 Conference registration and travel arrangements

-Invited speakers and special guests of the Fetzer Franklin Fund please contact our event organizer MONDIAL for hotel and travel arrangements, the welcome reception, and the ticket for the gala dinner (contact information will be forthcoming soon).
+Invited speakers and special guests of the Fetzer Franklin Fund please contact our event organizer Mondial for hotel and travel arrangements, the welcome reception, and the ticket for the gala dinner.
+If you have been invited as a symposium speaker or special guest, then please log on to Registration VIP (click).

 Attendance of the EmQM17 symposium is open to the public and is free of charge.
-Symposium participants are requested to register (website contact information is forthcoming) and a name tag will be prepared for the registered participant.
+A name tag will be prepared for the registered participant.
+Symposium participants are requested to register at Registration Delegates (click).